bruceravel/BLA-XANES/doc/metis/mask.rst

 The XES image will be multiplied pixel-by-pixel by the mask.
 The pixels outside the mask will be set to 0.
-The pixels within the mask are summed and will represent the NB XES signal measured at that energy.
+The pixels within the mask are summed and will represent the Nb XES signal measured at that energy.